Hello there!

 Show IdP to users If you enable this option, this IdP will be visible to users

-• Remote Desktop Web Access (RD Web) 2FA: Test AD/Ldap connection
+• Remote Desktop Web Access (RD Web) : Enter username and password to test LDAP connection

 • On Successful connection with LDAP Server, a success message is shown.